tweag/FawltyDeps/README.md

 - `--check-unused`: Report only unused dependencies
 - `--list-imports`: List third-party imports extracted from the project
 - `--list-deps`: List declared dependencies extracted from the project
+- `--list-sources`: List files/directories from which imports, declared dependencies and installed packages would be extracted

 When none of these are specified, the default action is `--check`.